• Skip to primary navigation

 I thank every one that has a recipe online since I read many comments and learned from it.

-Here are the things I learned when making French Macarons
+Here are the things i learned when making french macarons

 a.
 You don’t need to age the egg whites.
 I took the eggs out of the fridge and left it sitting on my counter for an hour at room temperature.
 Another thing I did to make the process quicker was I took the eggs outside the house.
 It was hot outside and left it there for 20 minutes, then I started making macarons.
 No problem.